sherinshoni/Headspin/README.md

 Function used: sum_series().
 Argument of the function: the number accepted from the user 'num'.

-1.A number 'num' is accepted from the user.
+Step 1.A number 'num' is accepted from the user.
-2.The function sum_series() is called.
+Step 2.The function sum_series() is called.

-3.Execution of the function:
+Step 3.Execution of the function:

                          >>> A variable 'sum' is initialised to 0.
 			 >>> Variable 'fact' is initialised to 1.